vaidyt/GCodeSim/README.md

 - FormLogic_Logo - Contains the G-Code for reproducing the [FormLogic logo](https://github.com/vaidyt/GCodeSim/blob/main/Formlogic_Logo/MATLAB/formLogicLogo.jpg).
 It also contains a [MATLAB script](https://github.com/vaidyt/GCodeSim/blob/main/Formlogic_Logo/MATLAB/generateFormLogicLogo.m) and additional file/pictures used to generate this g-code.
 The output of the simulator for this g-code can be found [here](https://github.com/vaidyt/GCodeSim/blob/main/Formlogic_Logo/FormLogic_logo_generated_output.txt)

 ### ToDos
-- __make_laser_cut method in Simulator class needs to be vectorized (to accelerate the performance)
+- Vectorize __make_laser_cut method in Simulator class to accelerate performance
-- Additional error checks in Parser class (to handle invalid coordinates) to be implemented
+- Implement additional error checks in Parser class (to handle invalid coordinates)

 License